-NSG 500 | Role of Advanced Practice Nurse | 3 credits
+NSG 500 | Advanced Practice Roles and Leadership | 3 credits

 The purpose of this course is to examine philosophical foundations of advanced nursing practice by analyzing interrelationships among theory, philosophy, practice and research.
 Different advanced practice nursing roles and critical elements involved in managing advanced practice nursing environments are analyzed.
 Course content is designed to facilitate the student's APN role assimilation.